How About A Nice Game of Chess?

 How About A Nice Game of Chess? is a 1984 video game published by Odesta.

 Gameplay

-How About A Nice Game of Chess? is a game in which the player can go to earlier moves and replay, trade sides with the computer, ask the computer for advice, or play against a human opponent.
+How About A Nice Game of Chess? is a game in which the player can replay earlier moves, switch sides with the computer, ask the computer for advice, or play against a human opponent with the computer as a referee.

 Reception

 Bob Proctor reviewed the game for Computer Gaming World, and stated that "You have no excuse not to learn the game with this package on your shelf.
 There is a complete on-screen tutorial that covers how the pieces move and the rules of the game."